Mindfulness at work

-My take has always been that I stay the same, but at work, the interactions and the power structure demands can change my sense of personal control.
+My take has always been that I stay the same, but the interactions and power structure demands can change my sense of personal control at work.
 When interpreting demands are made at work, I may feel many emotions that increase or decrease my sense of wellbeing and happiness.

 If I have no insight into this process, I will default to often old formats of judgement and reaction.

 Mindfulness at work is effective for those who want to learn how to reduce and manage stress and improve psychological and physical health.

 The skill of mindfulness helps improve the quality of communication and interpersonal skills, and it is suitable for all members of staff, team leaders, and management.

 The benefit of mindfulness is to create the ability to focus our attention and awareness on what is happening in the present moment.